ga4gh-discovery/ga4gh-case-discovery/README.md

-# Global Alliance for Genomics and Health Discovery Search API
+# GA4GH Discovery Search API

 A standard for a global federated data sharing network that allows the querying, and subsequent -optional- processing of the results on a cloud environment